-It has 254 life-saving items, consisting of both first aid and survival EDC equipment, convenient both for day to day use as well as a natural disaster.
-It also consists of Israeli trauma bandage, upgraded EMT scissors among other value-added items which add more value to the kit.
+It has 254 life-saving items, consisting of both first aid and survival EDC equipment, convenient both for day-to-day use as well as a natural disaster.
+It also consists of an Israeli trauma bandage, and upgraded EMT scissors among other value-added items which add more value to the kit.

 This first aid kit is suitable for both domestic use as well as outdoor activities.